Sports Books for 1st Graders

 Sports books for 1st graders connect decoding practice to a topic children are already passionate about, which is critical for reluctant readers.
 Stanovich’s Matthew Effect research (1986) shows that children who read more build vocabulary and fluency faster, creating a positive cycle.
 Sports stories for 5 year olds on Bookbot provide the high-interest motivation that gets reluctant readers to pick up another book.
 Browse sports books on the Bookbot website, with many titles free to read and select titles offering word-by-word highlighted read-aloud.

-What phonics skills do 1st graders practise through sports picture books?
+What phonics skills do 1st graders practice through sports picture books?

 Can sports books for beginning readers introduce teamwork and social skills?